devd251993/circleci-tut1/README.md

-This project is created for trying circleci and github app
+This project is created for trying circleci and github app.